OTT Streaming – What Every Broadcaster Must Know in 2024

 Dacast’s live streaming pricing plans begin with the Starter Plan, and include the following:

-• Starter Plan: $39/month (includes 1,000 GB of bandwidth & 50 GB of storage)
+• Starter Plan: $39/month, billed annually (includes 2.4 TB of bandwidth per year & 500 GB of storage)

 Dacast also has Custom plans for greater bandwidth needs.

-Dacast has a video API that you can use to create a custom OTT broadcasting platform, with built-in paywall integration that supports world-wide currencies, and 24/7 support you can count on.
+Dacast has a video API that you can use to create a custom OTT streaming platform, with built-in paywall integration that supports world-wide currencies, and 24/7 support you can count on.
 Dacast is a strong contender for one of the best broadcast media platform hosting solutions.

 2. JW Player

-OTT media platform
+OTT media platform JW Player

 JW Player’s live streaming platform is a sophisticated set of tools with a video player that is open source.